wheelroom/wheelroom/packages/boilerplate/README.md

 `data` prop and the `articleSection` as an item in the `data.page.sections` array.

-This is because `initialPageSection` is set to `articleSection` in the `wheelroom-config.js`.
+This is because `initialPageSection` is set to `articleSection` in `wheelroom-config.js`.

 Finally, this is how you create new components.
 A component has two parts:

-- a Config part that defines the Contentful model and the required graphql
+- a Config part that defines the Contentful model and the required GraphQL
 - a Component part that defines the React component.

 To create a new component config in `src/packages/component-configs` use: